Mount Bures Community Web Site

 1552.
 John Squyer, formerly Margaret Jermin widow,, for Sullyers tenement and 6 acres.
 Field positions described including Garners Tye - as under Rumpes.

 1640.
-Thomas Bumpstead and wife Elizabeth Culpecke have other half of Solliers - one tenement 3 acres, rent halved Is.
+Thomas Bumpstead and wife Elizabeth Culpecke have other half of Sollyers - one tenement 3 acres, rent halved Is.
 8d. original house, now probably two tenements.

-1662 Thomas Moore for a parcel of Solliers.
-John Brett senior and wife Elizabeth, late wife of Thomas Bumpstead, for other parcel of Solliers.
+1662 Thomas Moore for a parcel of Sollyers.
+John Brett senior and wife Elizabeth, late wife of Thomas Bumpstead, for other parcel of Sollyers

 1683.
-Susanna, widow of John Moore, died 1676 bequeathed one half Solliers to son John when it is stated "Thomas Moore's land of Akermans lies to the east", that is present Takeleys.
+Susanna, widow of John Moore, who died 1676 bequeathed Sollyers and the stables only to their son John when it is stated "Thomas Moore's land of Akermans lies to the east", that is present Takeleys.

 1797 Sarah Stedman, only sister and heir of John Stedman deceased, had Sollyers tenement, now called Akermans, which the family also held in addition to the main Akermans across the lane then held by their relative Thomas Stedman.